MaartinBo/MaartinBo/README.md

 ### Hi there 👋
-👯 I’m looking for a job right now :)
+Currently I’m looking for a job right now :)

 ## About me
 My name is Marcin Borys - I'm certified Software Tester with over 4 years of commercial experience in IT.